Skip to content

 Differentiable FDTD for RF/Microwave — powered by JAX

 rfx is a 3-D finite-difference time-domain (FDTD) electromagnetic simulator built in JAX.
-It targets RF and microwave engineers who need accurate broadband field solutions, practical RF workflow tooling, and native gradient support for inverse design — without leaving Python.
+It targets RF and microwave engineers who want practical field simulation, RF workflow tooling, and native gradient support for inverse design in Python.

 FeatureDetail